-Use the following procedures for families who received DHS Child Care Assistance:
+The NCRC office uses the following procedures for families who received DHS Child Care Assistance:

 - The NCRC office will complete online attendance forms weekly.
 These can be accessed through the "Provider Portal" on the DHS website. - Time sheets are submitted online through the DHS "Patient Portal". - When a payment is received, the payment summary will be reviewed.
 Payment amounts will be recorded on each bill and families will be given a bill for any family fees.